 Taking account of the above no significant environmental effects should arise which would require the need for an EIA.

 Flood Risk

-Documentation Accompanying the Planning Application: A detailed Flood Risk Assessment / Drainage Statement will be undertaken as part of the planning application process.
+Documentation Accompanying the Planning Application: A Flood Risk Assessment will be undertaken as part of the planning application process.
+A Drainage Strategy will also be undertaken.